List of Regular Show characters: Rigby

 It is hinted in the episode "'Ello Gov'nor" that Rigby's last name may be Riggerson, however, this has neither been confirmed nor denied by J. G. Quintel.

 Eileen Roberts, a female mole who works at a local coffee shop, previously alongside Margaret Smith, has strong feelings for Rigby and makes this very obvious.
-He originally did not reciprocate her feelings and harshly ignored her at some points, but he quickly begins to warm up to her and implies that he likes her, as well.
+He originally did not reciprocate her feelings and harshly ignored her several times, but he quickly begins to warm up to her and implies that he likes her, as well.
 In "Dumped at the Altar", Rigby reveals to Mordecai that he and Eileen have been dating for 3 months.

 Rigby is allergic to eggs, as evidenced in the episode "Eggscellent" when Rigby tried to eat a 12-egg omelet to win a trucker hat and went into a coma due to a severe allergic reaction.
-Rigby has also died four times and was resurrected in the series.
-He was killed by Skips in an arm wrestling match, he was killed by Snowballs the Ice Monster, he was killed by Mordecai who pushed him into the Space-Time Continuum, and fell into a fatal coma in "Eggscellent".
+Rigby also faced death several times and actually died four of those times, but was swiftly resurrected.
 As of Rigby's Graduation Day Special, Rigby has finally graduated from high school.

 In the epilogue to "A Regular Epic Final Battle", Rigby quits The Park and moves in with Eileen.
-They eventually get married and start a family, and it is likely that Rigby is a househusband, because he is seen teaching his two daughters how to play video games, and he does not have enough skills to be employable for a decent-paying job, so Eileen would earn more money than him as an educated college graduate.
+They eventually get married and start a family.